Election-Tech-Initiative/electionguard/README.md

 ## 🚀 Getting Started

 ElectionGuard is always improving.
-To keep up with the latest, check our **[GitHub Pages documentation]()**.
+To keep up with the latest, check our **[docs on GitHub](https://github.com/microsoft/electionguard/blob/main/docs/index.md)**.
 For developers looking to get started, we recommend the following repositories.

 ### Python
 A core component of electionguard implemented in python which includes ballot encryption, decryption, key generation, and tallying.